-Effect when a gate acts on k < m bits
+Effect when a gate acts on k < m bits.
 The gate only affects the components on which it acts.
-For each fixed setting of other components, the gate performs a linear operation defined by T, and the overall effect on the system is also a linear operation which is given by a tensor product of T and identities.
+For each fixed setting of other components, the gate performs a linear operation defined by T, and the overall effect on the system is also a linear operation, which is given by a tensor product of T and identities.

-Example 4 (Bit-flip gate).
+Example 3 (Bit-flip gate).

-Considering a 2-bit system where the bit flip gate changes the state of the first bit only.
-The transition matrix of the bit flip is
+Considering a 2-bit system where the bit flip gate is applied to the second bit.
+The bit flip on a single bit corresponds to the transformation with transition matrix